Jeff Ruggeri

 see what boards are being used overall on the platform.
 The major actions

-that can be performed from within dr are the attachment or detachment of a
+that can be performed from within dr are the attachment or detachment of

 system board.
 The commands used to achieve these functions are as